 The College will provide closing information to radio and television stations.
-The KYW College weather closing numbers are 238 for day classes and 2238 for evening classes.

 The establishment of phone chains within work groups is encouraged to facilitate information sharing during an emergency situation.

-The College, through its Division of Enrollment Management & Strategic Communications, also uses social media channels including Twitter and Facebook to communicate campus closings or any other emergency notification to the College and the surrounding community.
+The College, through its Division of Enrollment Management & Strategic Communications, also uses social media channels including X and Facebook to communicate campus closings or any other emergency notification to the College and the surrounding community.